Edward Findley: Political career

 Findley was elected as an Australian Labor Party member for the Victorian Legislative Assembly seat of Melbourne in 1900, but was expelled from parliament on 25 June 1901 for seditious libel because, as editor of the Toscin, he was held responsible for republishing an article from the Dublin Irish People which was critical of King Edward VII.
-Findley stood at the ensuing by-election but was not successful, after the number of Liberal candidates opposing him was reduced to avoid vote splitting.
+Findley did not stand at the ensuing by-election in his seat, instead contesting the Melbourne East by-election on the same day.
+He was not successful, after the number of Liberal candidates opposing him was reduced to avoid vote splitting.
 He also stood unsuccessfully for the seat in 1902.

 Findley won a seat in the Australian Senate at the 1903 election.
-He was an honorary minister in the second Fisher Ministry from 1911 to 1913, and was responsible in the Senate for matters handled by the Minister of Home Affairs and the Postmaster-General.
+He was an honorary minister in the Second Fisher Ministry from 1911 to 1913, and was responsible in the Senate for matters handled by the Minister of Home Affairs and the Postmaster-General.
 In 1911, he married Lilian Foyle.
 He was defeated at the 1917 election, but returned to the Senate at the 1922 election.
 He was defeated again at the 1928 election.

-From 1930 until his death, Findley was a government director of the Commonwealth Oil Refineries Ltd., a government-owned oil retailer, established by the Hughes ministry in 1920 and sold to British Petroleum in 1952.
+From 1930 until his death, Findley was a government director of the Commonwealth Oil Refineries, a government-owned oil retailer, established by the Hughes Government in 1920 and sold to BP in 1952.
 He died in his home in the Melbourne suburb of Caulfield, survived by his wife and one of his two daughters.